SonarSource/sonar-.net-documentation/doc/appendix-2.md

 No special configuration of the MSBuild projects, the scanner or the C# plugin is required, and it is not necessary for the Roslyn analyzers to be manually installed on the machine performing the analysis.
 However, it is necessary for there to be a custom *SonarQube* plugin that wraps the custom analyzer to make *SonarQube* and the C# plugin aware of the Roslyn analyzer and the rules that it provides.

 If you are using a custom analyzer provided by a third-party, check with them to see if they also provide the *SonarQube* plugin for their analyzer.
 If not, or if you are the analyzer author and want to create a *SonarQube* plugin for your analyzers, you can use the [SDK for SonarQube Roslyn Analyzer Plugins](https://github.com/SonarSource-VisualStudio/sonarqube-roslyn-sdk) to generate one.
-See the documentation in the GitHub project for more information.
+See the documentation in the SDK project for more information.